-- Skills Problems (Typically 8-12 points per week.)
-These problems will be assigned each week and are due on Tuesday at the beginning of class.
-They will be graded and returned to you a week later.
+Homework.
+Math 3283W is a writing intensive course, but most weeks you will also have "Skills Problems" assigned which count towards your grade but are not part of the writing component of the course.
+These problems will be due on Tuesday at the beginning of class.
+They will be graded and returned to you one week later.
 You should leave space between problems, cut off any "frizzies" on the side of the paper, and staple your packet, in order to promote a more harmonious universe and maintain the sanity of your TAs.
-If these conditions are not met the TAs may deduct a point.
-The skills problems are the "regular" homework problems, as opposed to the writing exercises which satisfy the writing intensive part of the course.
-However, for full credit you should still include all steps, organize your work and explain your reasoning. - Writing Exercises (Typically 7-14 points per week.)
-Most weeks a selection of writing exercises will be posted on the website.
-One or more of these will form the basis for an in-class writing quiz at the beginning of class on Thursday.
+Although these problems are not technically part of the writing component of the course, to earn full credit you should still include all steps, organize your work and explain your reasoning.

+Writing Component.
+There are two parts to the writing component of this course.

+• Writing Quizzes During most weeks in September and October, a selection of writing exercises will be posted on the website.
+One or more of these will form the basis for an in-class writing quiz at the beginning of class on the following Thursday.
 (In some cases the problems may in fact be identical; in other cases there may be slight changes.
 Instead of proving something for n sets, for example, I may ask you to do the proof for three sets.)
 These quizzes will be returned to you on the following Tuesday.
 If you choose, you can rewrite your solution and hand it back in two days later, at the beginning of class on Thursday; your rewrite score (whether higher or lower) will replace your original score.
-You are limited to three rewrites of writing quizzes throughout the semester.
-If you are absent on Thursday, you can make arrangements with your TA to take a make-up quiz, but this counts as one of your three rewrites.
-The grading scheme for writing exercises is posted on the course webpage.
-Please read it carefully.
+You are limited to two rewrites of writing quizzes throughout the semester, and any rewrite must be stapled to the top of your original quiz when handed in.
+If you are absent on Thursday, you can make arrangements with your TA to take a make-up quiz, but this counts as one of your rewrites.

-Tentative dates of in-class writing quizzes: 9/13, 9/20, 9/27, 10/11, 10/18, 10/25, 11/1, 11/15, 11/29.
+Tentative dates of in-class writing quizzes: 9/19, 9/26, 10/10, 10/17, 10/24, 10/31.
+We will give you a practice writing quiz in class on 9/12 so you can learn what to expect.